 Other Bikepacking Food Tips

-- Count calories if you can, and if not, pack more than you think you need.
-The correct amount of food will probably feel like too much when you’re stuffing it into small bikepacking bags or panniers, but I promise, you’ll appreciate it later.
-I have accidentally under-packed food so many times, and it’s no fun to be hungry in the middle of nowhere.
+- Pack enough food!
+Count your total calories if you can, and pack more than you think you need.
+The correct amount of food will probably feel like too much when you’re stuffing it into small bikepacking bags, but I promise, you’ll appreciate it later.

-I hope this post has provided a flavor (hah) for how to plan, choose, and pack food for bikepacking.
-If you have any favorites or helpful tips of your own, please share in the comments!
+I hope this post helped you understand how to plan, choose, and pack food for bikepacking.
+If you have any favorites or helpful tips of your own, please share in the comments below.

 More Bikepacking Resources